What's at stake for Sens. Sasse, Ernst, both of whom face reelection after impeachment vote

 WASHINGTON — The outcome of President Donald Trump’s impeachment trial may be a foregone conclusion, but its handling could affect Republican senators who will share a ballot with him in November.

 Sens.
-Joni Ernst, R-Iowa, and Ben Sasse, R-Neb., are both seeking their second terms in 2020.
+Joni Ernst of Iowa and Nebraska’s Ben Sasse are both seeking their second terms in 2020.
 Both have criticized the House Democrats presenting the case against Trump and voted repeatedly with their fellow GOP senators this week against efforts to seek new witnesses and documents.

 Democrats say those votes could help swing competitive races in purple states such as Ernst’s and cite polls in which Americans favor additional witnesses and documents.

-“The question is — will our Republican colleagues rise to their constitutional mandate to create a fair trial, and I don’t think it will sit very well with history or with the American people if they don’t,” Senate Minority Leader Chuck Schumer, D-N.Y., said during a Thursday press conference.
+“The question is — will our Republican colleagues rise to their constitutional mandate to create a fair trial, and I don’t think it will sit very well with history or with the American people if they don’t,” Senate Minority Leader Chuck Schumer, D-N.Y., said Thursday.
 “Everyone here who’s elected has some duty to listen to their constituents.
 Their constituents are saying witnesses and documents.”

 But Ernst was defiant when asked about the prospect of Democrats making impeachment an issue in her race, saying that they can “bring it on” and that the people she represents are more interested in trade deals such as the U.S.-Canada-Mexico Agreement than the ongoing trial.